 Holiness is for Everything

 Some people think that 'holy' is dull, boring, restricting and without excitement.
 They are wrong.
-Holiness is an essential characteristic of God; and the Bible shows that He is life-giving, mind-stretching, and liberating.
-More than that, He is truly awesome, in the glory of His majesty and in His unlimited power.
+The Bible shows that the holy God is life-giving, mind-stretching, and liberating.
+Holiness is an essential characteristic of God (Leviticus 19:2).
+He is truly awesome, in the glory of His majesty and in His unlimited power.
 For God to be holy means to be uniquely special, different and separate from everything that He has made (including the angels).
-God's holiness is the sort of cleanness that cannot tolerate anything dirty or corrupt; or that refuses to bow to His authority.
+God's holiness is the sort of cleanness that cannot tolerate anything dirty or corrupt or that refuses to bow to His authority (Isaiah 59:1-2).

-Christians learn to develop holiness by knowing what is right (from the Bible), and doing it; and by choosing not to say, think or do what is wrong.
+Christians learn to develop holiness by knowing what is right (from the Bible) and doing it; and by choosing to reject what is wrong.
 This may not be easy at work, but it is important not to have different standards in church and at work - that is not holiness.
 Holy lives are consistent all the way through, like well baked bread.
 It may be that lies and injustice are part of your work culture, but they do not have to be part of you.
 You can dare to be different for the right reasons.
-Later in this letter, Peter will give some brilliant tips on how to live as a Christian with a difficult boss.
-But until we reach those verses: remember that living a holy life is top of God's priorities for you.
+Later in this letter, Peter will give some brilliant tips on how to live as a Christian with a difficult employer (1 Peter 2:18-22).
+But until we reach those verses: remember that irrespective of how your colleagues behave, living a holy life is top of God's priorities for you (Revelation 22:11).

 © Dr Paul Adams